 Identity theft is a particularly troublesome white-collar crime.
 Identity theft occurs when someone steals a victim’s bank information or other identifying information that can be used in the commission of fraud, or when a victim is impersonated.
 Although you may think identity theft happens once a perpetrator uses a victim’s information to commit fraud, it actually occurs as soon as the victim’s personal information is stolen.
-If that information is used to commit fraud, that is another crime in addition to identity theft.
+If that information is used to commit identity fraud, that is another crime in addition to identity theft.
+6.64 percent of all consumers were victims of identity fraud in 2017 which highlights the severity of the issue.
 Therefore, if you are charged with identity theft, it is imperative that you seek competent legal help.

 RICO (Racketeer Influenced and Corrupt Organizations Act) is a powerful tool the government may use against criminal fraud operations.
 RICO gives the government greater power to prosecute businesses associated with organized crime, even legitimate businesses that may not be aware of the criminal association.
 As such, if you suspect you are the target of RICO, it is highly recommended to hire a lawyer to guide you through the complex legal territory involved.